top of page

 2 min read

 Eating disorders are often treated as problems of food, weight, or behavior.
 While these aspects are important, they rarely capture the full picture.
 For many individuals, eating disorder symptoms serve a psychological function - helping manage overwhelming emotions, relational stress, or a fragile sense of self.
-Psychodynamic psychotherapy is a well-established and effective treatment for eating disorders because it addresses the underlying emotional and relational roots o
+As a therapist providing psychodynamic psychotherapy for eating disorders in Cary, NC , serving the greater Raleigh-Durham area, I work with individuals struggling w

 amyolsontherapy